jkphl/shortbread/README.md

 shortbread [![NPM version][npm-image]][npm-url] [![NPM downloads][npm-downloads]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependency Status][depstat-image]][depstat-url] [![Development Dependency Status][devdepstat-image]][devdepstat-url]
 ===

-is a Node module that helps you implement an asynchronous loading strategy for your CSS and JavaScript resources, thus improving the *start render time* of your websites.
+is a Node module that helps you implement an asynchronous, non-blocking loading strategy for your CSS and JavaScript resources, thus improving the *start render time* of your websites.
 It's intendend to be part of your toolchain and plays well with Grunt, Gulp and alike.

 Installation
 ------------